Military base

 A military base is a facility directly owned and operated by or for the military or one of its branches that shelters military equipment and personnel, and facilitates training and operations.
 A military base always provides accommodations for one or more units, but it may also be used as a command center, training ground or proving ground.
 In most cases, military bases rely on outside help to operate.
-However, certain complex bases are able to endure on their own for long periods because they are able to provide food, water and other necessities for their inhabitants while under siege.
-Bases for military aviation are called military air bases, or simply "air bases".
+However, certain complex bases are able to endure on their own for long periods because they are able to provide food, drinking water, and other necessities for their inhabitants while under siege.
+Bases for military aviation are called air bases.
 Bases for military ships are called naval bases.

 Jurisdictional definition

 Military bases within the United States are considered federal property and are subject to federal law.
 Civilians (such as family members of military officers) living on military bases are generally subject to the civil and criminal laws of the states where the bases are located.
 Military bases can range from small outposts to military cities containing up to 100,000 people.
 A military base may belong to a different nation or state than the territory surrounding it.